OscarMugendi/My-Gallery/README.md

 - The live page is currently not working.

 # Known Bugs
-- The modal for viewing individual images is not working.
+- The modals for viewing individual images are not working and have been removed.

-- Consequently, users cannot view details nor copy the url.
+- Consequently, users cannot view details nor copy the url on an individual image.

 - Heroku deployment has failed despite repeated attempts.

 # Author